4 min read

 The Law on Digital Assets stipulates that only a legal entity can be a service provider.
 In practice, this will most often be a limited liability company (LLC) or a joint-stock company (JSC).

 However, not every legal entity can provide services related to digital assets.
 The law explicitly states that financial institutions under the supervision of the National Bank of Serbia cannot provide services related to digital assets, nor can they be users of these services.
 Thus, banks, insurance companies, financial leasing providers, and other entities under the supervision of the National Bank of Serbia cannot obtain permits to provide services related to digital assets, nor can they hold cryptocurrencies and digital tokens.
-Additionally, these financial institutions and their affiliates cannot be founders, hold direct or indirect ownership in service providers, or participate in the management of service providers.
+Additionally, these financial institutions and their affiliates cannot be founders, hold direct or indirect ownership in providers of services related to digital assets, or participate in the management of such service providers.
 The rationale for these restrictions is to preserve the stability of financial institutions and the financial system in Serbia, due to the potential risks associated with digital assets and operations involving digital assets.

 An exception to this prohibition allows banks to provide custody and administration services for digital assets on behalf of digital asset users, but only in terms of storing cryptographic keys.
-For this service, the bank does not need a special permit, but it is required to notify the National Bank of Serbia of its intent to provide such a service and submit the necessary documentation at least 30 days before starting the service.
+For this service, the bank does not need a special permit, but it is required to notify the National Bank of Serbia of its intent to provide such a service and submit the necessary documentation at least 30 days before starting the service, as well as 30 days prior to ceasing of providing such service.

-It is also important to note that an advisory service provider can be a legal entity, an entrepreneur, or an individual registered to carry out the activity of a freelance profession.
+It is also important to note that an advisory service provider can be a legal entity, an entrepreneur, or an individual registered to carry out the independent profession (for example, attorneys).

 License for Providing Services Related to Digital Assets